SyncfusionExamples/ej2-angular-scheduler-odatav4-adaptor/README.md

 And then, open the command prompt of `odatav4-adaptor-sample` and run the below commands one after the other.

 ## Installing
-Once done with downloading, next you need to install the necessary packages required to run this application locally.
-The `npm install` command will install all the needed angular packages into your current project and to do so, run the below command.
+Once done with downloading, install the necessary packages required to run this application locally.
+The `npm install` command will install all the necessary angular packages into your current project and to do so, run the below command.

 ```
 npm install